What does a studio apartment mean?

 Types of studio apartment in Danang

-For studio apartment in Danang, you may gain the advantage of stylish, pre-decorated interior.
+For studio apartments in Danang, you may gain the advantage of stylish, pre-decorated interior.
 From traditional to modern, rustic to contemporary design, you can easily find something that matches your taste through listing websites or local agents.

 In terms of location, Son Tra District is the most popular area for ex-pats in Danang.
 If you are a fan of the coastal atmosphere, the area lies along the coastline of Danang.
 You can find studio apartments with stunning ocean views, or one that is just a few walking distances from the beach.
 Other popular residential areas in Danang include Ngu Hanh Son District, which offers picturesque mountain scenery and fresh air.
 Those who want to stay close to their workplace may choose studio apartments in the City Center Area, which include Hai Chau, Cam Le, and Lien Chieu District.
 Han River Area is also highly favored for its riverside view, quality properties, and civilized citizens.